MainfluxLabs/docs/docs/messaging.md

   }
 }
 ```
-**Note:** If `write` is set to `false`, only notifications will be sent without storing the message in the database.
+**Note:** If `write` is set to `false`, notifications will be sent without storing the message in the database.

 ### Webhooks

-Webhooks service provides forwarding received messages to other platforms.\
+Webhooks service provides forwarding received messages to other platforms.
-Message forwarding can be enabled by setting the `webhook` field to value `true` in the Channel Profile metadata.
+Message forwarding can be enabled by setting the ID of the webhook to the `webhook_id` field within the Profile Channel.

-Here is an example with the value of the `webhook` field set to `true`:
+Here is an example with the value of the `webhook_id` field:

 ```
 {
   "profile": {
     "content_type": "application/json",
-    "write": "false",
+    "write": false,
-    "notify": "false",
+    "notify": false,
-    "webhook": "true",
+    "webhook_id": "c9bf9e57-1685-4c89-bafb-ff5af830be8a",
+    "transformer": {
+      "value_fields": ["field1", "field2"],
+    },
   }
 }
 ```
+The `value_fields` field inside the transformer contains the values based on which the transformer filters incoming payload messages.
+Filtered messages are forwarded via webhooks.